Michelle Scully: Storylines

 Michelle moves to Erinsborough with her family.
 She complains that she is unwell in order to get out of moving boxes and furniture.
-Michelle takes a shine to neighbour Paul McClain, who is interested in her older sister, Felicity.
+Michelle takes a shine to neighbour Paul McClain, who is interested in her older sister Felicity.
 When food goes missing from the Scully house, Michelle's father, Joe, discovers she is hoarding for the Y2K bug.
 Joe assures her that he will not let any harm come to the family.
-On Millennium Eve, Michelle babysits five-year-old, Louise Carpenter (Jiordan Anna Tolli), but grows impatient that she is missing the celebrations out in the street and briefly leaves Louise unattended.
+On Millennium Eve, Michelle babysits five-year-old Louise Carpenter (Jiordan Anna Tolli), but grows impatient that she is missing the celebrations out in the street and briefly leaves Louise unattended.
 Louise, unable to find Michelle, discovers some firecrackers and matches on the table and starts a fire in the Scully house.
 Drew Kirk (Dan Paris) notices the house is on fire and rescues Louise.
 Michelle regrets leaving Louise alone.

 When Michelle begins Year 8 at Erinsborough High, she is bullied by Cecile Bliss (Molly McCaffrey) and her friends.
-Michelle talks about to Joe and he tells her to stand up for herself, but this backfires when Michelle pushes Cecile one day, causing her to fall and break her arm, resulting in suspension for Michelle.
+Michelle talks about it to Joe and he tells her to stand up for herself, but this backfires when Michelle pushes Cecile one day, causing her to fall and break her arm, resulting in suspension for Michelle.
 Soon after this, Michelle begins a friendship with Bianca Nugent (Jane Harber).
 After spotting a seemingly abandoned house, Michelle investigates and agrees to help the mystery occupant.
 When Michelle tries to find out who it is, she is immediately spooked when Damon Gaffney (Richard Morgan) confronts her.
 Upon learning that Damon became a recluse after his wife and daughter died, Michelle tries her best to help him but is accused of meddling.
 When Michelle is scared by a dog, Damon comes to her aid.
 Damon then decides to receive counselling for his agoraphobia.

 When Patsy Edis (Anne Maloney) begins babysitting for Lou, Michelle is immediately suspicious and warns him about her, but he is dismissive.
 Michelle's suspicions are proved correct, after Patsy is caught burgling Lou's and several other houses in the street.
 Michelle takes an interest in the environment and other green issues.
 This leads to an incident where Michelle and several others are arrested during an animal rights protest march.
 Michelle starts dating Zack Shaw (Owen Lee).
 When Zack transfers to Erinsborough High, he is not keen to be seen around Michelle as he is several years older than she is.
 The couple later split up when Zack spreads rumours about Michelle being easy.
 She takes revenge by breaking into the school with Elly Conway (Kendell Nunn) and writing "Zack is gay" on the blackboard, disgusting Elly, who believes Michelle is not much better for stooping to Zack's level.